OlivierSohn/hamazed/README.md

 The games can be played locally, in single-player mode, or in multi-player mode, after having run the [deployment script] to host the game server on [Heroku].

-You can create your own multi-player game, starting from the [tutorial-game](/imj-game-tutorial-increment).
+You can even create your own multi-player game, starting from the [tutorial-game](/imj-game-tutorial-increment).

-# Disclaimer

-This is an experimental project, so the APIs may change anytime.

-# Supported platforms

-Supported client platforms are OSX and Linux (but see the rendering limitation).

 # Packages